Not sure which software to use? We have added the following categories to the software descriptions.

 Guides: Mind Genius resources include 'how to' guides, templates and training.

 Location: All City student computers.
-Available remotely through Apps Anywhere, login to VPN required.
+Available remotely through Apps Anywhere.
 Find out how to open and launch AppsAnywhere.
+To use MindGenius remotely from a Windows pc, you need to be connected to the University's Virtual Private Network (VPN).

 Category: Productivity, planning and organisation.